How To Remove Led Strip Lights (From Wall)

 Does anyone else recall pleading with their parents to let them paint their room a bright color?

-How do you think you’d feel about that decision now?
+How do feel about that decision now?

 You’re not going to want the same LED strip lights in the same place for the rest of your life.
 So, after they’ve been installed, how easy is it to peel them off?